ropensci/roweb3/content/blog/2023-10-03-help-needed-issues/index.md

 As a contributor, always comment in an issue before tackling it, to ensure it's still up-to-date, and that no one else is preparing a duplicate PR right now!
 How vexing would that be to work for nothing.

-They might appear as a potential loss of time if no one tackles the issue in the end, but it might be good to have thought about the issue resolution even if you solve it yourself in the end.
+Even if no one tackles the issue in the end, it might be good to think about the resolution, which can help you solve it.
+Also, a well-documented issue is a way to document your decisions about your software transparently and can help future users and contributors understand the reasons for your choices.
 For further thoughts on how to foster a community around your package, you might enjoy the recording and materials on our past [community call on the topic](/commcalls/apr2021-pkg-community/).